100 Level Courses

 This course is graded on the Graduate Regular scale.

-Intermediate treatment of quantitative analytic techniques used in sociology.
+Intermediate treatment of applied quantitative analytic techniques used in sociology.
 Topics include sampling, inference, hypothesis testing, analysis of variance, and bivariate and multiple correlation and regression.
 Introduces logic of multivariate analysis.
-Focus on how results are obtained and disseminated via research reports.
+Focus on how results are obtained and disseminated via public and applied research.
 Offered by Sociology & Anthropology.
 May not be repeated for credit.

 Recommended Prerequisite: Undergraduate statistics and research methodology, or permission of instructor.